Richardsl/heatmap-calendar-obsidian/README.md

 </p>

 &nbsp;
-## Use:
+## Howto

 1. Annotate the data you want to track in your daily notes (see [Dataview annotation documentation](https://blacksmithgu.github.io/obsidian-dataview/data-annotation/))

-2. Create a [DataviewJS block](https://blacksmithgu.github.io/obsidian-dataview/api/intro/) wherever you want the Heatmap Calendar to display.
+2. Create a [DataviewJS block](https://blacksmithgu.github.io/obsidian-dataview/api/intro/) where you want the Heatmap Calendar to display.

 3. Collect the data you want to display using [DataviewJS](https://blacksmithgu.github.io/obsidian-dataview/api/code-reference/)

 4. Pass the data into Heatmap Calendar using  **renderHeatmapCalendar()**

+*Visualized Concept:*
 ![heatmap calendar example](https://github.com/Richardsl/heatmap-calendar-obsidian/blob/master/github-images/heatmap-calendar-howto3.jpg?raw=true)

 ## Full Example Code: